 Remember what “success” means:

-Often, an addicted person or alcoholic will tell everyone gathered at the intervention that they know they have problem.
+Often, an addicted person or alcoholic will tell everyone gathered at the intervention that they know they have a problem.
 They’ll tearfully apologize for all the damage it’s done, admit that their substance abuse needs to stop, and promise that they’ll get never use or drink again.
 To a family, hearing these things is intensely comforting.
 Making your addicted loved one see the truth about their problem can feel like a huge success.
 Often, families think that if they could make such a breakthrough by themselves, then they can get their loved one into recovery by themselves, too, and a visit to a treatment center isn’t necessary.
 This simply isn’t the case, though.
 If an addicted person could stop using drugs or alcohol without treatment, they wouldn’t be addicted!
 An intervention is only successful if the person agrees to immediately go to treatment and make a serious effort toward recovery.

-Avoid Accusatory Tones, And Point Towards Concrete Hope:
+Avoid Accusatory Tones And Point Towards Concrete Hope:

 Most addicted people are ashamed of their problem and don’t feel comfortable speaking frankly and openly about it.
-When they are confronted in an alcohol or drug intervention by loved ones talking about their addiction, a person will try to find any way to change the subject and get the focus off of them.
+When they are confronted with an alcohol or drug intervention by loved ones talking about their addiction, a person will try to find any way to change the subject and get the focus off of them.
 Accusatory statements give an addicted person a perfect way to do that.
 Saying something like “your drinking is making my life difficult” won’t make an alcoholic admit their problem, it will get them angry, defensive, and less likely to listen to you.
 They will declare that the people gather at the intervention are against them, rather than trying to help them get healthy.
 Instead, provide facts and evidence of the person’s addiction that they can’t argue or claim are personal attacks.

 Hire the Right Intervention Professional: